kevinisaacperez/DellT5600Hackintosh/README.md

   - OpenUsbKbDxe.efi (needed because legacy install)

 2. Kexts
-This part gave me the largest headache, and is probably one of the reasosn why it took me 3 weeks instead of a couple of days to finish this install.
+This part gave me the largest headache, and is probably the main reason why it took me 3 weeks instead of a couple of days to finish this install.
   - VirtualSMC (Required)
     - SMCDellSensors
     - SMCProcessor